Shore House at the Del Review: Insider Tips, Room Guide & How to Book VIP

 • Read more about the entire resort in my Hotel del Coronado review

-Understanding the views available at Shore House is important so that you know what to expect when you arrive in your room or villa.
-Take a look at the resort map, and you’ll see that its building has a U-shaped configuration.
+Understanding the available views at Shore House is important so you know what to expect when you arrive at your room or villa.
+Take a look at the resort map, and you’ll see that the building is U-shaped.

-• Inside of the “U” faces the pool area with some view of the beach and ocean possible.
+• Inside the “U” is the pool area, with some view of the beach and ocean possible.

-• Exterior sides of the “U” face streets or surrounding areas providing partial ocean, bay, resort, or no views.
+• Exterior sides of the “U” face streets or surrounding areas, providing partial views of the ocean, bay, or resort, or no views.

 • The tips of the “U” are where the Oceanfront rooms and villas are.
 These, of course, directly face the ocean.